-PIC is governed by a Board of Management compromised of 5 Directors: 2 Indigenous owner representatives; 2 PwC representatives; and an Independent Indigenous Chair.
+PIC is governed by a Board of Management compromised five Directors: two Indigenous owner representatives; two PwC representatives; and an Independent Indigenous Chair.
 The Board will always be majority Indigenous Australians and aims to maintain a majority of female members - a reflection of PIC's commitment to diversity at all levels.

 The Indigenous owner representatives on Board are Gavin Brown and Jodie Sizer.
-The other Board Directors are Tanya Hosch, James van Smeerdijk and Paddy Carney.
+The other Board Directors are Tanya Hosch, James van Smeerdijk and Liza Maimone.

 70 Franklin St